Contact Lens Safety: Bad Habits Endanger Your Eyes

 For most contact wearers, a multipurpose contact solution is the easiest product for daily cleaning.
 This solution cleanses, disinfects, and restores moisture to lenses.
-However, it’s important to follow directions and thoroughly rub soft lenses as described by Dr. Rodriguez.

-Other contact lens products such as enzymatic cleaner, daily protein remover, and eye drops are available in most pharmacies.
 Ask your eye doctor for specific recommendations for your contacts.

 As a rule, don’t touch the tip of your solution bottle to any surface, including your fingers, to avoid contamination.